[Paper] Distributed Order Recording Techniques for Efficient Record-and-Replay of Multi-threaded Programs

 Practical Implications

-• Faster Debugging Cycles – Developers can now record a problematic run of an OpenMP (or MPI + OpenMP) application and replay it deterministically without paying a prohibitive performance penalty, making root‑cause analysis more feasible in production environments.
+• Faster Debugging Cycles – Developers can record a problematic run of an OpenMP (or MPI + OpenMP) application and replay it deterministically without a prohibitive performance penalty, making root‑cause analysis feasible even in production environments.

 • Automated Testing – Continuous‑integration pipelines for HPC codes can incorporate record‑and‑replay checkpoints, catching nondeterministic bugs that would otherwise slip through.

-• Performance‑Sensitive Production Runs – Since the overhead is modest, the technique can be enabled in long‑running simulations to capture rare events (e.g., race conditions) without significantly extending wall‑clock time.
+• Performance‑Sensitive Production Runs – Because the overhead is modest, the technique can be enabled in long‑running simulations to capture rare events (e.g., race conditions) without significantly extending wall‑clock time.

-• Toolchain Compatibility – The approach plugs into existing OpenMP runtimes (via ReOMP) and MPI recorders (via ReMPI), meaning teams can adopt it without rewriting large portions of their codebase.
+• Toolchain Compatibility – The approach plugs into existing OpenMP runtimes (via ReOMP) and MPI recorders (via ReMPI), allowing teams to adopt it without rewriting large portions of their codebase.

 Limitations & Future Work